Should You Hire a Resume Writer? Are Professional Resume Services Worth It?

 Our executive clients recognize that their resume serves as a personal marketing document and are willing to invest in a service that ensures they present themselves in the best possible light.

 Even if you’re applying for your first role out of college, you’ll end up with a document that you will be able to leverage throughout your career.

 At Resume Pilots, many of our clients work in roles that don’t require much writing or simply struggle to explain their accomplishments on paper.

-Others are generally strong writers but choose to work with us because resume writing isn’t an area they have significant experience in (and it can be awkward to write about yourself and your accomplishments in the third-person).
+Others are strong writers but choose to work with us because resume writing isn’t an area they have significant experience in (and it can be awkward to write about yourself and your accomplishments in the third person).

-The resume writing process typically consists of three steps: information gathering, writing, and revisions.
+Once you select a service and place your order, the resume writing process typically consists of the following steps: information gathering, writing, and revisions.

 Your writer will gather information from you and learn more about your background via a questionnaire, phone call, or in-person meeting.

 Some resume writers don’t require or provide a phone consultation.
 However, we have found this to be one of the most valuable components of the process.

 They’ll ask you specific, thought-provoking questions that allow them to articulate your accomplishments as effectively as possible.